Mexico president says containing migrants not enough

 Before dawn Thursday, a group set out from the town of Huixtla in the southernmost state of Chiapas.
 They had left Tapachula earlier this week.
 Some carried small children or held them by the hand as they walked up the side of the highway, their few possessions in knapsacks or plastic bags.

-National guardsmen with riot gear and immigration agents have tended to wait farther up the route near Mapastepec to round up the migrants after a few days of walking when they’ve tired.
+Galites complained that Mexican authorities were too slow in giving him documents that would allow him to legally transit the country en route to the United States where he hoped to reunite with his mother and other relatives.

+“They never give me papers, I don’t have work,” Galites said.
+While waiting in Tapachula, Galites had to sleep in a plaza without shelter from the elements.

 On Wednesday, authorities descended on another group seeking shelter from a heavy rain.

-On Saturday, immigration agents were filmed kicking a migrant who was already on the ground.
+Last Saturday, immigration agents were filmed kicking a migrant who was already on the ground.
 They were suspended this week.
 On Wednesday, López Obrador insisted that the government has not violated migrants’ human rights.

 But his comments Thursday appeared to signal a possible break with the containment strategy Mexico had been employing at the behest of the U.S. government since the Trump administration.
 Just last Friday, Defense Secretary Luis Cresencio Sandoval said the main objective of the armed forces and National Guard is “to detain all migration” and “cover the northern border, the southern border with soldiers.”